 3. What kind of information do we collect?

 Depending on which Services you use or Activities you participate in, we must process different kinds of information from or about you.
 This information includes:

 We collect the information that you (and others) give us when using our Services or participating in these Activities.
 This includes, for example:

 (a) When you register for our Services (including setting up a user account) or participate in research activities, you may be asked to provide certain information.
 Depending on the Services or Activity in question, this might include your name, date of birth, gender, education level, location, address, email address, phone number, demographic information or other information about you.

 (b) After you register for our Services, you may add information to your profile or account after registration.
 You may be required to do so in order to access certain features on our Services.

 (c) If you buy something on or through our Services, you may be required to provide us with information for the purposes of entering into a transaction with us.
 This can include payment method details, purchase activity, delivery address and contact details.

 (d) When you use our Services, we may collect information from you about how you engage with or respond to content and experiences on our Services.

 (e) We may collect information you post, share or communicate with us or information provided by other users on our Services.

 (f) Depending on which Services you use, you may submit information about your reactions, responses or feedback in relation to particular content or experiences.
-For the purposes of the Liminal Platform, this includes psychometrics, enjoyability ratings and information collected as whenever you use experiences, or in response to experiments conducted on the Liminal Platform.

 (g) We may collect information about content that you create or provide using our Services, which may include your avatar, a picture you post or an experience you create.